Eliminate the Overwhelm of Severe Food Allergies with Simple Meal Plans -

 This is possible!!

-It takes a little bit of time to organize your recipes this way, but if there’s one thing I know, it’s that food allergy moms aren’t afraid of a bit of work (especially if they know it will pay off in the long run).
-It’s important though that our work is efficient and will benefit us in the long run so we don’t get burnt out.
+It takes a little bit of time to organize your recipes this way, however, I know food allergy moms will do what it takes to keep their family safe.
+It’s important though that your work is efficient and will benefit you in the long run so you don’t get burnt out.

-I know food allergy moms are label reading ninjas, but nobody can argue that it isn’t time consuming and overwhelming at times.
+I know food allergy moms are label reading ninjas, but it’s time consuming and overwhelming at times.

-Yes, we can read a label like nobody’s business, BUT, that doesn’t mean that we couldn’t use our hard-to-come-by time doing other important things.
-And what happens when we want to try something new; but EVERY single product seems to have our little’s allergen.
+Yes, you can read a label like nobody’s business, BUT, that doesn’t mean that you couldn’t use your hard-to-come-by time doing other important things.
+And what happens when you want to try something new; but EVERY single product seems to have your little’s allergen.
 It’s a ticket straight to frustrationville!!
-Get rid of this time-sucking task once and for all.

-I know there’s no way around reading labels to make sure the pre-made products are safe for our kids; but what if you weren’t shopping for pre-made products??
+I know there’s no way around reading labels to make sure the pre-made products are safe for your kids; but what if you weren’t shopping for pre-made products??

 Wouldn’t it be nice to feed your family healthy and delicious food, without the extra pressures of food allergies?

-I know this seems like a tall task, but implementing the tips above will help you have more time to spend with your family.
-You’ll be able to worry less and feed your family better so they’re healthier.
-You will save money so you can get out of debt or even book a massage once and awhile.
-Imagine feeling happier and having your kids notice that you’re funner to be around.
+I know this seems like a tall task, but implementing the tips above will help you have more time with your family.
+You’ll be able to worry less and feed your family healthier food.
+You’ll save money so you can get out of debt or maybe even book a massage once and awhile.
+Imagine feeling happier and having your kids notice that you’re more fun to be around.